bonfire-networks/osn-landing/src/setup.md

 ---
 layout: main/base.html
 title: Open Science Network
-description: Reclaim scientific discourse with federated digital spaces where researchers control their conversations, data and collaborations
+description: Reclaim scientific discourse with federated digital spaces where researchers shape their own conversations, data, and collaborations, participating in the open social web on their terms.
 ---

 <div class="prose mx-auto my-16 max-w-3xl">

 # Open Science Network Configuration Guide

-This guide covers the specific configuration and features for deploying an Open Science Network instance (powered by Bonfire).
+This guide covers how to configure and deploy your own Open Science Network instance (powered by Bonfire).

 ## Prerequisites

-- Set up an instance by following the [Bonfire deployment guide](https://docs.bonfirenetworks.org/deploy.html), configuring it with `open_science` as the flavour
+- Deploy an instance using the [Bonfire deployment guide](https://docs.bonfirenetworks.org/deploy.html), setting `open_science` as the flavour.

 ## Environment Configuration

 ### ORCID Application Setup